 GOES Imagery is used to generate an experimental product that highlights areas of supercooled water clouds that could produce aircraft icing (Ellrod, 1996).
-This product uses the split window (band 4 minus band 5) temperature difference of greater than 2 K to flag thin cirrus.
-The addition of the 1.6 and 8.5 μm bands will improve this product.
+This product uses the split window (band 4 minus band 5) temperature difference.
+The addition of the 1.6 and 8.5 μ m bands will improve this product for giving improved information on the cloud-top mircophysics.